PlanetsFuture/DNR-EMACS/README.md

 (setq danny-lsp-format-disable-on-save t)    ; disable the on save formatting for all files (setq danny-lsp-format-on-save-ignore-modes '(c-mode c++-mode python-mode markdown-mode)) ; Ignore format on save for some languages
-(setq danny-tree-sitter t)                   ; Enable `tree-sitter' or not: t or nil (setq danny-chinese-calendar nil)            ; Support Chinese calendar or not: t or nil (setq danny-player t)                        ; Enable players or not: t or nil (setq danny-prettify-symbols-alist nil)      ; Alist of symbol prettifications.
+(setq danny-tree-sitter t)                   ; Enable `tree-sitter' or not: t or nil (setq danny-prettify-symbols-alist nil)      ; Alist of symbol prettifications.
 Nil to use font supports ligatures.
 (setq danny-prettify-org-symbols-alist nil)  ; Alist of symbol prettifications for `org-mode'
 ```